 Regulation is finally catching up and in many countries drone rules are on the books.
 Some communities are fighting against drones as a noise nuisance, danger to humans, and expansion of privacy intrusion.
 Sure, there’s plenty of contention between enthusiasts and legislators and I’d bet that will continue for a long time.
 Make sure you know the rules and if drones interest you, consider becoming engaged in the debate.

-Of course, as you'd expect, in response to the threats posed by drones used for nefarious reasons, a whole new defense industry is emerging that includes hardware and software solutions; and risk management services.
+Of course, as you’d expect, in response to the threats posed by drones used for nefarious reasons, a whole new defence industry is emerging that includes hardware and software solutions; and risk management services.
 Dedrone provides a good example of these types of emergent enterprises.
 New innovation will be required as the threats continue to speed ahead of the solutions.

 For many of us, drones have been a side-show; something interesting but not necessary high on our radar.
 Those days are over.
 Drones must be considered in your organizational strategy, whether as a tool to optimize or improve a function of your business, or to understand and mitigate the risks they will pose in the years ahead.